choria-io/stream-replicator/README.md

 [![CodeQL](https://github.com/choria-io/stream-replicator/workflows/CodeQL/badge.svg)](https://github.com/choria-io/stream-replicator/actions/workflows/codeql.yaml)
 [![Unit Tests](https://github.com/choria-io/stream-replicator/actions/workflows/test.yaml/badge.svg)](https://github.com/choria-io/stream-replicator/actions/workflows/test.yaml)

-## Relation to previous Version

-Previously a Stream Replicator projected existed here that support NATS Streaming Server.
-This project has now been archived and completely rewritten around JetStream.

-The archive is the [choria-legacy/stream-replicator](https://github.com/choria-legacy/stream-replicator) project.

 ## Status

-This is a work in progress, it is feature complete and has extensive tests but documentation and more will come.
-For a typical
+This is a work in progress, it is core-feature complete and has extensive tests, documentation is up to date in our wiki.
-Stream full of Choria Registration data produced by Chef Ohai, subject to network latency, this replicator can easily copy 4000 messages / sec unsampled and more when sampling is enabled.
+For a typical Stream full of Choria Registration data produced by Chef Ohai, subject to network latency, this replicator can easily copy 4000 messages / sec unsampled and more when sampling is enabled.

 Immediate term feature goals are:

- * Complete documentation
  * Monitoring dashboards
  * HA Clustering
  * Sampling on Headers and Subject tokens

+## Relation to previous version

+Previously a Stream Replicator projected existed here that support NATS Streaming Server.
+This project has now been archived and completely rewritten around JetStream.

+The archive is the [choria-legacy/stream-replicator](https://github.com/choria-legacy/stream-replicator) project.